TeamTopologies/miro-team-topologies/README.md

 _development_

-- Run serve the app `npx serve -p 8081`
+- Run serve the app `npx serve dist -p 8081`
 - Run `ngrok` using `npx ngrok http 8081`
 - Get https url from _ngrok_ and paste it in `iframe url` in your app settings.
   _run/release_